RatMD/laravel-ebay-sdk/docs/reference/selling-apis/account-api.md

 governmental regulations.
 Each Custom Policy targets a **policyType**.
 Multiple policies may be created as using the following custom policy types:

-- PRODUCT_COMPLIANCE: Product Compliance policies disclose product information as required for regulatory compliance.
+- `PRODUCT_COMPLIANCE`: Product Compliance policies disclose product information as required for regulatory compliance.

 > [!NOTE] NOTE: A maximum of 60 Product Compliance policies per seller may be created.

-- TAKE_BACK: Takeback policies describe the seller's legal obligation to take back a previously purchased item when the buyer purchases a new one.
+- `TAKE_BACK`: Takeback policies describe the seller's legal obligation to take back a previously purchased item when the buyer purchases a new one.

 > [!NOTE] NOTE: A maximum of 18 Takeback policies per seller may be created.